TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Disable or hide inputs when unused for a specific type.
   * As more element types are added, group into types: main, add, form, etc
   * ?
 Have JSON input msg templates for each type with links to copy to clipboard ?
-  * ?? update mode - change to replace mode?
-Replace mode looks for root id, if found, replace outerHTML, if not found add.
   * Add more elements:
     * [x] List (ul, ol, dl)
       * Future improvements: